 Photography can make you money as a digital nomad.
-You don’t need much equipment to get started, and even if you have an expensive DSLR camera, there are plenty of ways of earning money from your photos without having to sell them outright.
+You don’t need much equipment to get started, and even if you have an expensive DSLR camera, there are plenty of ways of earning money from your photos without selling them outright.

 Look for photo contests and competitions:

-There are many websites that host photo contests in which you can submit your best images in hopes of winning prizes such as cash or free gear.
-Some contests only accept entries once per month, so keep an eye out for those that allow multiple submissions!
+Many websites host photo contests in which you can submit your best images in hopes of winning prizes such as cash or free gear.
+Some contests only accept entries once per month, so watch for those allowing multiple submissions!